 3. Prepare examples: Have 2-3 success stories ready to illustrate your expertise.

-4. Stay confident and curious: Be ready to ask insightful questions about their marketing strategies, goals and challenges.
+4. Stay confident and curious: Be ready to ask insightful questions about their Marketing strategies, goals and challenges.

-By preparing thoughtful, structured answers to these common questions, you’ll demonstrate your marketing acumen, problem-solving skills, and enthusiasm for the role.
+By preparing thoughtful, structured answers to these common questions, you’ll demonstrate your Marketing acumen, problem-solving skills, and enthusiasm for the role.
 With practice and preparation, you’ll leave the interviewers impressed and eager to welcome you to their team.

 If you are looking for your next Marketing or role, upload your CV or view our live jobs.